-2.4 STEP 2A - REVISE 3D MODEL USING CABLE LOCATE INFORMATION
+2.4 STEP 2A - REVISE 3D MODEL USING UNDERGROUND SERVICES LOCATION INFORMATION

-Once the Cable Locate information has been collated and its Quality Level confirmed, the initial 3D model shall be updated to reflect the new information and Quality Level.
-This will include updating sub-surface utility locations in the vertical and horizontal planes to improve accuracy.
+Once the underground services information has been collated and its Quality Level confirmed, the initial 3D model shall be updated to reflect the new information and Quality Level.
+This will include updating subsurface utility locations in the vertical and horizontal planes to improve accuracy.

-The 3D model shall include the following metadata:
+The 3D model shall include the following metadata as a minimum: